 One of the biggest stress relief tips offered by the fact sheet produced by the APA is to seek help before everything gets on top of you.
 Of course, when we talk about a healthy retirement, we are also referring to optimal mental health as a senior.
 Here are three ideas for achieving this:

 Dr Dossett recommends talking to loved ones or close friends, as well as visiting your doctor.
 Talking about problems that are stressing you can sometimes lead to a solution, but, healthwise, as Dr Dossett explains, your doctor will be able to check your blood pressure and recommend a healthy lifestyle change, particularly with diet; anti-depressants are also an option for the severely distressed.

-“Every one of us will see retirement differently; how we use all this extra time that we suddenly have on our hands depends very much on individual circumstances.”
+“Every one of us will see retirement differently; how we use this extra time that we suddenly have depends very much on individual circumstances.”

 He also states that one of the best stress relief tips is to focus on triggering exactly the opposite of the stress response – the relaxation response – through, as previously mentioned, MBSR, meditation or tai chi, yoga and deep breathing exercises.
 All of these will lower oxygen consumption and the heart and breathing rate, so reducing blood pressure and stress hormones, helping to maintain a much more positive outlook on life.